-Unlike our other Named Executive Officers, Mr. Anderson's base salary compensation is at the upper end of our peer group as a result of the initial arm's length negotiation to hire him.
-We offered this level of salary to attract a sales executive of Mr. Anderson's caliber.
+Unlike our other NEOs, Mr. Anderson's base salary compensation is at the upper end of our peer group as a result of the initial arm's length negotiation to hire him.
+We offered this level of salary to attract a sales executive of Mr. Anderson's caliber, which is more typical of salaries of executives of larger more-established companies.
 Our compensation committee provided Mr. Anderson with a modest raise in base salary consistent with raises provided as a result of the compensation review to executives generally.

-The total base salaries of our Named Executive Officers paid for our fiscal year ended July 31, 2015, are set forth in the "Fiscal 2015 Summary Compensation Table" below.
+The total base salaries of our NEOs paid for fiscal 2016, are set forth in the "Fiscal 2016 Summary Compensation Table" below.